Wide Awake!

-Wide Awake! (stylized as "Wide Awaaaaake!") is the sixth studio album by American indie rock band Parquet Courts, released on May 18, 2018 on Rough Trade Records.
+Wide Awake! (stylized as WIDE AWAAAAAKE! on the album cover) is the sixth studio album by American indie rock band Parquet Courts, released on May 18, 2018, on Rough Trade Records.

 The album was preceded by the singles "Almost Had to Start a Fight/In and Out of Patience", "Wide Awake", and "Mardi Gras Beads", and succeeded by the single "Total Football".

 Background

 The album was first announced in February 2018 and recorded from December 2017 to January 2018 at Sonic Ranch studios outside Tornillo, Texas.
 The band recruited Danger Mouse to produce the album, as the band claimed, as a way to push themselves outside of their comfort zone.
 On recruiting Danger Mouse for the album, Andrew Savage said, "I was writing a record that indebted to punk and funk, and Brian's a pop producer who's made some very polished records.
 I liked that it didn’t make sense."

-In an interview with Billboard, Andrew Savage described the album having a funk influence, saying, "there's this duality between joy and anger that I find to be really interesting, and that's something the record kind of deals with at large. ...
+In an interview with Billboard, Savage described the album having a funk influence, saying, "there's this duality between joy and anger that I find to be really interesting, and that's something the record kind of deals with at large. ...
 [H]ardcore could be such an angry music form but could make you feel so positive.
 There's a lot of moments on the record when all of us are singing at the same time and... that's something I kind of associate with hardcore, or Funkadelic."

+Savage characterized opening song, "Total Football", as "a bit like a manifesto; it's got that bold and declarative language, with each line emphasizing the larger ideology".
+Savage said that the song addresses the "duality of collectivity and individuality", referencing in its title the Total Football system in association football.
+The title of the album was intended as a "tongue-in-cheek" response to "wokeness".
+Savage described the closing track, "Tenderness", as being complimentary to the opener, sharing its "manifesto-like" lyrical style.
+Other songs concern endemic violence, addiction, dysfunction, environmental disaster, and the normalization of these things.
+Austin Brown said: "In such a hateful era of culture, we stand in opposition to that – and to the nihilism used to cope with that – with ideas of passion and love."